 They gathered our men together and took their guns and horses.

-My uncle said goodbye.
-We were all crying.
-Michiel looked at me.
-"Never desert her," he said to my aunt.
+Before he left for commando, my uncle Michiel had looked at me.
+"Never desert her," he said to Tant Lettie.
 "If you've one crust of bread, break it in half and give it to her."

 As Joey recounted the attack on the wagons to me, she sang a line of an old Boer War song: "Zij geniet die blouwe bergen op die skepe na Ceylon." — "They enjoy the blue mountains on the ships to Ceylon."

 If we had grievances, we were taken in front of the camp commandant.
 Usually, we kept quiet.
-We didn't want trouble with the Tommies.
+We did not want trouble with the Tommies.

-There was a church but I don't remember going to it or to a school begun in the camp.
+There was a church, but I do not remember going to it or to a school begun in the camp.
 Tant Lettie read to us from the Bible.

 Theft was rife.
 There were fights between women.

-Prostitutes carried on with Tommies and Boers in the camp.
-Most of the men were elderly.
+Prostitutes slept with both Tommies and Boers.
 One old man called De Wet was a bastard.
 He wanted to interfere with my aunt.
 She chased him out of the tent.
 Tommies also interfered with the women.